LGBT Safari Holidays in South Africa

 South Africa celebrates equal rights for all

-South Africa ranks among the world’s more progressive countries when it comes to LGBT rights.
-Indeed, the new South African Constitution, drawn up in 1996, was the first in the world to outlaw discrimination based on sexual orientation, and in 2005 South Africa became the fifth country in the world, and first in Africa, to recognise same-sex marriage.
+South Africa ranks among the world’s more progressive countries regarding LGBT rights.
+Indeed, the new South African Constitution, drawn up in 1996, was the first in the world to outlaw discrimination based on sexual orientation, and in 2005 South Africa became the fifth country in the world, and first in Africa, to recognize same-sex marriage.

 The Pink Loerie Festival in Knysna

-Cape Town is the most amenable city anywhere in Africa for LGBT visitors, thanks to a lively and friendly gay scene focused on De Waterkant and parts of Green Point.
-Larger cities such as Johannesburg, Pretoria and Durban also have thriving LGBT Communities.
-Of the smaller towns, Knysna is renowned for its annual Pink Loerie Carnival.
+Larger cities such as Johannesburg, Pretoria, and Durban also have thriving LGBT Communities.
+Of the smaller towns, Knysna is renowned for its annual Pink Loerie Pride Carnival.

 Elsewhere in South Africa, attitudes tend to be more conservative, but LGBT rights are guaranteed, and you are highly unlikely to encounter open discrimination.